 Recommendations for server load balancing and fail-over

-Server groups are specified per-transaction, allowing each operation to customize its use of server resources.
-Load balancing and fail-over logic is distributed among the clients so that there is no central point of failure.
-Each client, and each transaction, can operate independently and servers can be members of many group combinations.
+Rules are specified per-transaction, allowing each operation to customize its use of server resources.
+Load balancing and fail-over logic is executed by the clients so that there is no central point of failure.
+Each client, and each transaction, can operate independently across many servers.

 Servers may be grouped as singletons, peers, and fallbacks.

 A singleton is one server host, specified by DNS name or IP address, plus a port number.

 A peer group is a comma separated list of one or more singletons which will all be queried at the same time.
 The client will choose the best available server from the list.
 Peer groups allow transactions from many clients to be evenly spread among multiple servers.
 If one of the servers in a peer group becomes unreachable, loads automatically shift to the others.

 A fallback group is a semi-colon separated list of one or more peer groups which will be queried in the order given.
 Peer groups later in the list will only be used if no servers are reachable in an earlier group.
 This can be used to specify servers which should only be used in case of disaster, such as those with limited resources or disaster recovery (DR) restricted licenses.

 Host groups are specified per-transaction and are managed entirely by individual clients.
 A server does not need any special configuration to participate in a group.
 However, with respect to any given transaction, all servers in a group must be functionally equivalent.
 For example, to download a file with a host group target, that file must be accessible at the same path using the same credentials on all servers in the host group.
 All servers in a host group must share the following properties:

 Because the client may fail-over to a different server in the middle of a session, all servers in a host group should be as identical as possible.
 Ideally, they should have the same bandwidth, storage, and load capacity.